mlcourses/lab-3-blog-post-group6_cs281/post.md

 - **XOR `~B2` and `~B1`:** After inverting them, by input-ing them with two NOT Gates (One 7404 Chip has 6 NOT Gates i.e six different inputs and six outputs), we take the output of these inputs and plug them in (input) in a XOR gate (7486 IC Chip).
 One 7486 IC Chip has upto 4 different inputs and outputs (two inputs = one output).

 - **OR with `B1`:** Now, we take the output of our XOR operation and input this in an OR gate (7432 IC Chip).
 Similar to an XOR gate, an OR gate also has 4 different inputs and outputs.
 Now, we finally completed our K-Map expression.
 After this, we simply take the output of our operation and connect it with our LED D input.

+- **LED D needs to be light up and also needs to work with other LEDs between A-G to show the number 0, 2, 3, and 5.**

 After determining the necessary gates (IC chips) and managing the wiring process, we connected them accordingly with our K-Maps, ensuring proper routing of inputs and outputs.
 Again, we powered up the IC chips with Vcc and Gnd for a reliable operation.